Rare Sea Chart of Australia, Southeast Asia, and the Indian Ocean from the Dutch Golden Age of Cartography

-- Java etc.: The shape of Java is revised and the islands to the east significantly updated.
+- Java and nearby islands: The shape of Java is revised and the islands to the east significantly updated.

 - Borneo: The shape of Borneo is significantly revised.

-- Philippines: The islands are significantly revised, most notable Mindanao and Luconia (Luzon).
+- Philippines: The islands are significantly revised, most notably Mindanao and Luconia (Luzon).

 - Taiwan: The shape of the island is significantly revised.

-- Cambodia/South Vietnam: Cambodia now named and the coastal features changed.
+- Cambodia/South Vietnam: Cambodia is now named, and the coastal features altered.

 - Siam: The river system has been removed.

-- Malaca/Sumatra: The shape and contour are significantly revised.
+- Malacca/Sumatra: The shape and contour are significantly revised.

 - Ceylon: Significantly reduced size and shape revised.